-Body found in recycling bin 'not suspicious'
+Man found dead in clothing recycling bin near Scarborough

 - Published

-A body has been found in a recycling bin at a village hall in North Yorkshire.
+A man has been found dead in a clothing recycling bin at a village hall in North Yorkshire.

 Police said a member of the public alerted them to the find in Scalby, near Scarborough, at 06:00 GMT on Friday.